LVHS Mariachi band to perform at Biden inauguration

 Miramontes plays violin in the group.

-“We are going to be performing our own tema, our theme, and latera de mariachi,” says Miramontes.
+“We are going to be performing our own Tema, our own theme, and La Tiera del Mariachi,” says Miramontes.

 The performance will be a pre-recorded virtual production since students have not rehearsed in-person since early last year.